-4.3.1 This section sets out geographically how much housing, retail, employment and infrastructure is expected in different parts of the Borough, and when it is likely to come forward.

-4.3.2 The Borough has to provide a minimum of 3,500 5,850 homes between 2007/8 and 2016/17 by 2021 or 350 585 net additional units a year.
+- 4.3.3 A revised SHLAA is currently being prepared and the housing capacity of the Borough will be reviewed accordingly.
+It is expected that the revised SHLAA will show a reduction in opportunities for new housing as work on most of the strategic sites will already be underway. - 4.3.4 The agreed affordable housing target in the adopted London Plan is 2000 units for the Borough (200 units per year), to be provided over a ten year period.
+The target is derived by taking account of the overall annual housing target of 585 units, estimated affordable housing delivery on site allocations, and the typical affordable housing delivery rate as a proportion of overall housing together with the objective of increasing affordable housing in the borough to meet local needs4.
+The justification for the affordable housing target is set out in Section 3: Supporting Information.
+Housing growth will increase demand for some services and infrastructure.
+This is set out elsewhere in this plan. - 4.3.5 Delivery will be closely monitored to manage the supply of land to deliver the housing requirements over the next five years of the housing trajectory.
+The Housing Trajectory 2013 (see Section 40.1) shows the annual requirement for dwellings judged against the target, and further information on the delivery from strategic sites is provided in section 40.2.
+Combined, these sites account for over 5.400 dwellings, in excess of 90% of the Borough overall ten year target.
+In common with other inner- London boroughs, there is therefore, a necessary reliance on a relatively small supply of housing from windfall sites.
+These have, historically, provided an important supply of housing for the Borough, and based on monitoring of past trends will allow annual targets to be exceeded.
+Contingency plans exist (see Chapter 39 Contingencies and Risks) so that, in the event that monitoring identifies possible risks to delivery, the Council has a strategy to address the risk. - 4.3.2 The Borough has to provide a minimum of 3,500 5,850 homes between 2007/8 and 2016/17 by 2021- or 350 585 net additional units a year.
 This housing target is set out in the London Plan.
 The revised London Plan, issued for public consultation in October 2009, raises this figure to 585.
 This is not yet an agreed target, and will not be until the Examination in Public into the revised London Plan has concluded.
-The Borough is therefore planning for 600 units a year to allow for some flexibility from 2011/12, the estimated date of adoption of the revised London Plan8, for a 10 year period.
+The Borough is therefore planning for 600 units a year to allow for some flexibility from 2011/12, the estimated date of adoption of the revised London Plan4, for a 10 year period.
 This increase can be accommodated because of significant redevelopment sites.
 Two sites, Kensal and Earl's Court Exhibition Centre, are designated as Opportunity Areas in the revised London Plan.
 The Earl's Court Exhibition Centre site also includes land in the London Borough of Hammersmith and Fulham.
 The proposed housing provision on the strategic sites in this Borough allocated in this Plan is over 5,000 dwellings.